laminas/laminas-http/doc/book/client/advanced.md

 > call `clearCookies()` after calling `resetParameters()`.

-Another feature designed specifically for consecutive requests is the `Zend\Http\Cookies` object.
+Another feature designed specifically for consecutive requests is the `Laminas\Http\Cookies` object.
 This "Cookie Jar" allow you to save cookies set by the server in a request, and send them back on consecutive requests transparently.
 This allows, for example, going through an authentication request before sending the actual data-fetching request.